flutter/website/src/catalog/samples/Scaffold.md

 ---
 title: Scaffold Sample Apps
+description: Examples that use Scaffolds.
 ---

 All of the sample apps listed here use the Flutter Scaffold class in an interesting way.
-The <a href="/catalog/samples">Sample App Catalog</a> page lists all of the sample apps.
+The [Sample App Catalog](/catalog/samples) page lists all of the sample apps.

 <div class="container-fluid">
   <div class="lavish-table-row-mb">